Collagen supplements are becoming a more popular way to improve overall health.

-Collagen is the “glue” that ties your body together, according to Angelone.
-It makes up around one-third of the protein in your body, according to research.
+According to Angelone, collagen is the “glue” that ties your body together.
+According to research, it makes up around one-third of the protein in your body.

-Your body works hard to absorb protein from sources like chicken or beef, according to Lachman, and some people may experience digestive symptoms such as burping or stomach soreness after a meal.
+According to Lachman, your body works hard to absorb protein from sources like chicken or beef.
+Some people may experience digestive symptoms such as burping or stomach soreness after meals.

 Collagen supplements, on the other hand, are hydrolyzed, which means the collagen has been broken down to make it simpler to absorb.
-She claims that collagen supplements could be a more practical way to add protein into your diet.
+She claims collagen supplements could be a more practical way to add protein to your diet.

-After being hydrolyzed, collagen peptides can also dissolve in water, making them simple to use in everyday foods (like water or smoothies).
+After hydrolyzing, collagen peptides can dissolve in water, making them simple to use in everyday foods (like water or smoothies).

-In a January 2019 study published in the Journal of Drugs in Dermatology, researchers looked at 11 randomized, placebo-controlled studies including over 800 individuals who took up to 10 grams (g) of collagen per day with the goal of improving skin health.
+In a January 2019 study published in the Journal of Drugs in Dermatology, researchers looked at 11 randomized, placebo-controlled studies, including over 800 individuals who took up to 10 grams (g) of collagen per day to improve skin health.
 What were the results?

 The supplements were discovered to improve skin suppleness, moisture retention, and collagen fiber density in the skin.
 “A tiny scoop of ten grams every day,” adds Lachman, “and it could be a small step toward staying young.”

-Joint pain might make it difficult to exercise, preventing you from meeting your fitness goals.
-Using a collagen supplement to help you get back on track may be beneficial.
+Joint pain might make exercising difficult, preventing you from meeting your fitness goals.
+A collagen supplement to help you get back on track may be beneficial.
 “There is some evidence that collagen can be good for maintaining connective tissues and lowering joint pain after exercise,” according to Angelone.